-Limitless blue skies, pierced by bright sunlight and the sharp Aiguille ranges of the Chamonix valley makes backcountry riding here something spectacular and magical.
-There's hundreds of miles of mountain for the backcountry rider to enjoy around Chamonix, all of which is fairly accessible after a short hike from some of Chamonix's excellent lift system.
+Limitless blue skies, pierced by bright sunlight and the sharp Aiguille ranges of the Chamonix valley makes ski touring here something spectacular and magical.
+There's hundreds of miles of mountain for the backcountry explorer to enjoy around Chamonix, all of which is fairly accessible after a short hike from some of Chamonix's excellent lift system.

 Please note: if you ignore safety warnings and barriers/ropes and undertake off-piste skiing/boarding you do so at your own risk.
 We always recommend that you take a mountain guide when heading off-piste.
 Skiing or snowboarding off-piste may result in injury or death even with a professional mountain guide or instructor.
 The following is not a set of directions or instructions, we accept no responsibility for the use of this information.